Meet Sonya

 |

-Fortunate to have studied and crafted dance in Boston, New York, and Denver, she is currently a company member of Full Radius Dance.
-Sonya holds a Bachelor of Arts in Arts Management from Purchase College, SUNY, where she was influential in reforming fire evacuation policy for students with physical disabilities.
+Fortunate to have studied and cultivated theatre, dance, and to have focused on disability justice practice across the United States, Sonya holds a Bachelor of Arts in Arts Management from Purchase College, SUNY, where she was influential in reforming fire evacuation policy for students with physical disabilities.
 Additionally, she has worked with COLAGE, a national organization for people with LGBTQ+ parents, in various capacities since 2009.
-She is a 2021-2022 Dance/NYC Disability.
-Dance.
-Artistry.
-Residency recipient, as well as the 2020 Barb Seegert Memorial Housing Grant Awardee, which supports her work through May of 2023.
+She regularly consults companies and organizations to encourage and inform quality disability sensitivity and accessibility.
+Sonya has been fortunate to receive residencies and fellowships to develop her craft and community care.
+Notably, she was the 2022 Barb Seegert Memorial Housing Grant Awardee, which supported her work through May, 2023.
+Now Sonya is completing a Master’s In Global Development Practice at Harvard University, and contracts as a project manager for New Disabled South.
 Happiest when creating work and building community, Sonya dreams of and strives for a more equitable, accessible, artistically daring world.

 |